 Please think about the local culture.
 Take the local culture and customs in consideration when choosing gifts.
 For example, in some areas of Indonesia, it’s customary to bring food or snacks as a gift.
 Also, money is never a good gift!

 Indonesia is a warm country, so it is only natural for visitors to dress lightly.
 However, as much as you crave comfort and fashion when traveling, it is also equally important to show respect.
 To avoid any unpleasant experiences, please learn about the dress code.
 Indonesia is a Muslim country.
 Many of the places are relatively “laid back” when it comes to dress codes, but still, there are rules.
 It is best to put on clothing that covers your legs and shoulders.
 Reserve your bikinis and super short shorts for your time on board a yacht, and dress conservatively while going around the village.

 In Indonesia, as in many cultures, there are a few things to avoid, as they are considered rude, especially:

 Plastic pollution is a real problem in Indonesia.
 Be a role model to the locals when visiting their town by taking your trash with you.
 Encourage fellow travelers to do the same.
-The good news is, mindsets are changing and various NGOs throughout the Archipelago are educating for a cleaner Indonesian ocean.
-Follow and support Oceans Care and the SEA VENTURE TRUST as just 2 great initiatives for a better environmental future in Indonesia.
+The good news is that mindsets are changing and various NGOs throughout the archipelago are educating for a cleaner Indonesian ocean.
+Follow and support Ocean Care and the Sea Venture Trust, 2 great initiatives for a better environmental future in Indonesia.

 With so many remarkable destinations to choose from, it is important to find a charter and a boat that is right for you.
-We assist and guide you through the procees of booking your dream charter in Indonesia.
-On top, we offer personal advice and ensure that your cruise meets your exact needs.
+We assist and guide you through the process of booking your dream charter in Indonesia.
+On top of that, we offer personal advice and we ensure that your cruise meets your exact needs.